-- You have to wear protective clothing on site including a hard hat and boots.
+You have to wear safety clothing on site including a hard hat and protective boots.

 The majority of architects work in small private architectural practices.
 Other jobs are with local authorities, the Civil Service, the Health Service, industry or commerce.